lichifeng/MgxParser/README.md

 > Average resident set size (kbytes): 0
 > ... ...
 > Exit status: 0

+## Exceptions
+Parsing an AoE record is fretful, exceptions are expected everywhere.
+But most of the time, exceptions don't mean worthless, some part of the
+record can still be read, so MgxParser is wrapped with an outermost
+try-catch block to avoid easy crash.
+When exceptions happen, they are normally caught and previously extracted
+information are returned.
+Some status hints are attached, so users will
+get notified.

 ## Requirements
 These libraries are required to build MgxParser: